-Day2: Arrive Kigali and transfer to Volcanoes National Park.
-Track gorillas and golden monkeys
+Day2: Arrive Kigali, transfer to Volcanoes National Park.

 On arrival at Kigali international airport you will be met by an expert guide and transferred through the lovely terraced hills that characterise much of Rwanda's landscape.
 The route climbs gradually to the base of the spectacular volcanoes of the Virunga range – the five peaks that lie along the border between Rwanda and the Democratic Republic of Congo soar high above the verdant countryside.
 The drive takes around three hours and, depending on your arrival time, you should have time to explore the lodge grounds before dinner.